ktnewport/UCI-Human-Activity-Recognition-Tidy-Data/README.md

-See: UCI-HAR codebook for the final tidy dataset variables and variable codes.
+See: UCI_HAR_tidy_data_CodeBook.Rmd for the final tidy dataset variables and variable codes.